 This month we turn our attention to Studio IX's Manager & Curator, Greg Antrim Kelly.
-We were curious to know a bit more about what makes our 'front' man tick.
+We were curious to know a bit more about what makes Greg tick.
 Member, Joa Garcia sat down with Greg to ask him a few questions collected from our members.

 Studio IX: Why did you choose Charlottesville, and why do you continue to stay in Charlottesville?
 What's the main draw for you?

 Greg Antrim Kelly: I think in a way, Charlottesville chose me.
 I actually moved here somewhat on a whim.
 I came through on a cross-country road trip.
 A friend had a room for rent.
 It was cheap.
 I moved in, set up a studio, got a job at the Mudhouse and 20 years later I'm still here.
 I think the reason I'm still here is of course that it's a beautiful place, but it's really more about the people and the community.
 It's a wonderful city.

 Studio IX: What inspires you on a daily basis?

 Greg: People.
 I guess to be more specific - their stories, their lives & who they are fascinates me.
 But what equally fascinates me is what separates people, what keeps them at a distance from one another and from themselves.
 And so the thing I'm most inspired by is seeing where the connections lie.